abigailhaddad/abigailhaddad.github.io/index.md

 - [LinkedIn](https://www.linkedin.com/in/abigail-haddad/)
 - [Substack](https://presentofcoding.substack.com/)

+## Bio

+Hi, I'm Abigail Haddad.
+I'm a data scientist working on LLM evals.
+I previously worked on research and data science for the Department of Defense, including at the RAND Corporation and as a Department of the Army civilian.

+My areas of interest include:

+- Methods for evaluating/classification of text data, including via LLMs
+- Government data workforce/talent management issues
+- Code-first data science and processes for better transparency and replication
+- DC school data

+Get in touch if you're interested in getting involved with/sponsoring Data Community DC or having me speak at your event.

 ## Upcoming Talks

 - "Automating Tests for your RAG Chatbot or Other Generative Tool" - New York R Conference, May 16-17